Easy Avocado Cottage Cheese Dip Recipe (Cafe-style)

 - Garlic clove – You can also use 1/2 – 1 teaspoon garlic powder

-- Fresh herbs – if you want a Baltic/Scandinavian flavor, use fresh dill or chives
+- Fresh herbs – if you want a Baltic/Scandinavian flavor for your cottage cheese avocado dip, use fresh dill or chives

-- Dried herbs – you can use dried dill as well, just substitute about 1 teaspoon dried dill for every tablespon of fresh dill.
+- Dried herbs – you can use dried dill as well, just substitute about 1 teaspoon dried dill for every tablespoon of fresh dill.
+You can also use other dried herbs.

 Equipment